Platoniq/decidim-install/script/README.md

 ### DISCLAIMER

-- It should be used only in a clean install using Ubuntu 18.04
+- It should be used only in a clean install using Ubuntu 18.04 or 20.04 only
 - It comes WITHOUT ANY WARRANTY.
 - Run it under your own responsibility.